zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/applicationdevelopment-labguide.md

 ![](./media/image103.png)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure 3.10.5 – Add Detail 2

  When complete, the object navigator on the left will show the new page.
 Select the new page “main-product-detail” to see what it looks like.
-Note that the "Product List" screen is called "main-start" and the "Product Detail" screen is called "main-product-detail" in Figure 3.10.6.
-(These may be renamed if desired but it's not really necessary.)
+Note that the "Product List" screen is called "main-start" and the "Product Detail" screen is called "main-product-detail" (These may be renamed if desired but it's not really necessary.)

 ![](./media/image104.png)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure 3.10.6 – Detail in flow

 #### Potential Context Error